 What could be more iconic than the Hollywood sign near Los Angeles?

 The Hollyridge Trail offers both amazing views of the sign and surrounding areas as you hike to the top.
-It’s likely you will find many visitors on this 1.2 mile (1.93 km) hike, all hoping to snap a famous photo at the sign.
+It’s likely you will find many visitors on this 1.2 mile (1.93 km) hike, all hoping to snap a famous photo of the sign.
 Horses and dogs are allowed on the trail, and it is open from October to February.

 Top tip: Visit in the early morning, when crowds are less.